Rasesh-Srivastava/WhatsApp-Clone/README.md

 ## Installation
-After cloning this repository, migrate to ```flutter-whatsapp-clone``` folder.
+After cloning this repository, migrate to ```whatsapp-clone``` folder.
 Then, follow the following steps:
 - Create Firebase Project
 - Run the commands:
   - npm install -g firebase-tools